 Phife Dawg Lives on Forever Through His Music

-Those that have been exposed and connected to hip hop at its soul were hit with extremely painful news today.
+Those that have connected to hip hop’s soul were hit with extremely painful news today.
 The love runs deep for hip hop and the highly influential crew, A Tribe Called Quest.
 It is with a heavy heart that I write that it has been confirmed that Phife Dawg, of the crew including Q-Tip, Ali Shaheed Muhammad, and Jarobi White has passed at the young age of 45.

 Those of us that grew up and were shaped as individuals by the sound and clever cadence and delivery of the poetic lyricism that was A Tribe Called Quest, understand what a loss this is to Hip Hop, and the world.
-The resurgence of nostalgic admiration for 90’s fashion and music has introduced a younger generation to Tribe’s progressive, intellectual lyrics and style as well.
-For many it has been a refreshing change from the ever-present factory-packaged bubble gum rap that has been produced in mass as of late.
-A Tribe Called Quest is timeless, Tribe changed lives, Tribe created intellectual conversation, Tribe is the perfect example of the heart of hip hop culture.
+The resurgence of, and nostalgic admiration for, 90’s fashion and music has introduced a younger generation to Tribe’s progressive, intellectual lyrics and style as well.
+For many, it has been a refreshing change from the ever-present factory-packaged bubble gum rap that has been produced en mass as of late.
+A Tribe Called Quest is timeless.
+Tribe changed lives.
+Tribe created intellectual conversation.
+Tribe is at the heart of hip hop culture.

 For now, we can only speculate about what happened but Phife Dawg or Malik Isaac Taylor has struggled with type-1 diabetes since 1990.
 Being referred to as the “funky diabetic” in the crew’s song “Oh My Gawd” from Tribe’s third album Midnight Marauders, was more than just clever lyricism, it was his life until death.

 Here at RIZE Entertainment, our hearts go out to Phife’s family and friends.
 Peace of heart and power of mind to you all.